Clan Shaw: The grave of Shaw Macghillechrist Mhic Iain

 The 2nd chief of Clan Shaw has an unusual grave.
 Shaw Macghillechrist Mhic Iain known as Sgorfhiachlach was appointed to lead the Clan Chattan at the Battle of the North Inch, a trial by combat, as the Chief of Clan Macintosh was too old at that stage.
 His grave in Doune at Rothimurchus has 5 heavy homing stones resting on top, said to represent those who survived the battle.
 Any person who tampers with these stones is said to suffer illness or death.
 In 1983 an iron cage was placed over the grave to protect visitors from the curse.
 A spirit known as a Bordach an Duin is also said to guard the grave.

 Current Chief

 In 1970 Major Charles John Shaw of Tordarroch was recognized by the Lord Lyon King of Arms as chief of Clan Shaw.
 He was the grandfather of the present chief, in an unbroken line of continuity back to the ancient Earls of Fife.

-The 22nd Chief of the Clan Shaw, John Shaw of Tordarroch, died in Spain on 22, October 2017; his heir and Tanist is his only son Iain Shaw of Tordarroch, now 23rd Chief of Clan Shaw.